Documentation

 expect(body).toEqual({ page: 'hello', name: 'Francisco' });

 Parameters can also have types explicitly set, in which case they will be casted to that type.
-There's only 3 possible types, string
+There's only 3 possible types, string (default), number and date:

 // When requesting `/users/25